Subaru Impreza WRX STi upgrading Good Garage Scheme

 A move away from standard shock absorbers to something like Kayaba stiffness adjustable shocks and Whiteline or Eibach lowering springs is something that can be undertaken on cars up to 2002.
 These are a reasonably good replacement fully 'on car' adjustable gas charged shock absorber for high performance cars.

-Moving on to coilover suspension: This usually allows ride height adjustment by way of moving a large nut up and down the strut to raise or lower the spring and a separate adjustment for the stiffness of the shock absorber.
+Moving on to coilover suspension: This usually allows ride height adjustment by way of moving a large nut up and down the strut to raise or lower the spring or better still screwing the strut into or out of the base bracket and a separate adjustment for the stiffness of the shock absorber.

 Whatever performance upgrade you are thinking of doing to your Subaru we suggest you do it incrementally rather than throw a lot of money at it all in one go.
 If you upgrade something and don't like it you can reverse engineer but if you add a number of performance upgrades all in one go and do not like one of them you may have to reverse engineer more than one, such as exhaust and remapping if you decide to reverse the exhaust you may need to have another remap.